Unity in Diversity Fund

 The Unity in Diversity Fund, originally called the Arrupe-King Fund, is a fund established in honor of Rev. Pedro Arrupe, S.J., and Dr. Martin Luther King, Jr. Father Arrupe was elected the 28th Superior General of the Jesuits in 1965 and was known for his dedication to the cause of social justice in his religious life.
 Martin Luther King, Jr. was a civil rights activist who fought for the freedom, equality and dignity of people of all races.

 The Unity in Diversity Fund is intended to support and cultivate educational events, programs, activities and educational opportunities that specifically address social justice and human diversity programming for the Loyola community (students, faculty and staff).
-Through this exciting opportunity, the university aims to consolidate and advance multicultural education and to increase the overall campus climate for diversity.
+Through this exciting opportunity, the university aims to consolidate and advance social justice issues and multicultural education as well as to increase the overall campus climate for diversity.

-Unity in Diversity Funds are available to Loyola departments, faculty, and student organizations to sponsor creative diversity and social justice programs and projects at Loyola University Chicago.
+Funding from the Unity in Diversity Fund is available to Loyola departments, faculty, and student organizations for events that address social justice issues and diversity topics at Loyola University Chicago.

 Application and Application Process

 - Select the appropriate deadline for your program or event.
-You must choose the deadline that allows at least 6 weeks for the processing of paperwork.
+You must choose the deadline that allows at least 7 weeks for the processing of paperwork for proposals with contracts or 4 weeks for proposals without contracts.

 - Completed applications will be reviewed by the Department of Student Diversity & Multicultural Affairs the week following the deadline.